UltraDEV007/Ruby-care/README.md

 - Fixed an exploit where users could keep 2 tabs open and like posts twice.
 - Improved loading times for fetching posts in insights page
 - When you select a time necessary to take a medicine, it will now rerender live instead of needing to manually cause a rerender or reload.
-- When creating a new insight, the new insight will now also show in all multiple open tabs without needing a rerender/reload (was fine for 1 tab).

 <strong>Feb 20th, 2020:</strong>

-- Replaced pure white with eggshell white for light mode for eye comfort and style.
+- Replaced pure white background color with eggshell white for light mode for eye comfort and style.
 - Users can now comment, edit comments, and delete comments on insights.
 - You can also now see a user's liked insights inside his profile page